EpicAdventuresRepos/VIC-20_Unexpanded_Adventures/Desert. VIC-20 unexpanded/README.md

 *Desert VIC-20.asm*
 Source code for VIC-20.

-*Desert C-64.asm*
-Source code for C-64.

 *Desert VIC-20.prg*
 Binary for VIC-20.
 Drag & drop on Vice (or other emulator) to play.

+*Superdesert VIC-20.asm*
+Source code for undexpanded VIC-20.

+*Superdesert VIC-20.prg*
+Same game than Desert, but city is placed randomly and you can take desert roses for points.

+*Desert C-64.asm*
+Source code for C-64.

 *Desert C-64.prg*
 Binary for Commodore 64.
 Drag & drop on Vice (or other emulator) to play.

 *Manual.pdf*
 Basic commands and extra help if you need it.
+Same manual for all games.